 Efficient appliances can help with these issues, by saving energy and water throughout their lifespan.
 Product energy use is responsible for over 80% of our climate impact, so product energy efficiency is where we can make our greatest contribution to tackling climate change.
 In terms of water use, dishwashers for example, are more water efficient than washing dishes by hand.

 Product efficiency targets and KPIs are integrated into our product generation planning – supported by an analysis of the regulatory landscape, energy labeling, market position and energy-efficiency improvements.
 We strive to be a market leader in product efficiency in all our main markets, and we set our product performance targets accordingly.
 Our individual product efficiency targets are also designed to contribute toward our climate targets.

-In our reporting, we measure sales volumes and gross profit from our Green range in main markets compared with our global offering.
-Our Green Range includes our most energy and water efficient products.
+In our reporting, we measure the proportion of sales volumes and gross profit from our most resource efficient products in main markets compared with our global offering.
+Our most resource efficient products include washing machines that meet the European A+++ energy rating.
 We have a clear follow-up methodology for energy and water performance that allows us to track progress against our goals.

 Product efficiency innovation

 This promise is embedded in the Group's R&D processes through defined targets and KPIs for each major product category where efficiency standards exist.
 We are also exploring efficiency opportunities related to digitalization and connectivity by developing smart appliances to measure consumer behavior or connect to a smart grid to optimize energy use.